LeonardMH/kos-scripts/README.md

 what the `ksx.py` script does and there are companion targets in the Makefile to help with it.

-Primarily, you will want to compile all of the files:
+Primarily, you will want to compile all of the files (this will transpile any ksx files to pure ks, and then minify):

 ```base
 make compile-all